 The following data will be collected: yield, grain moisture, percent stalk lodging, and final population.
 Additionally, if disease or pest damage is found, these will be noted.

 We have been working with the Professional Dairy Managers of Pennsylvania (PDMP) since 2002 in developing a corn silage testing program to provide better and more complete information to Pennsylvania farmers on hybrid corn performance as a forage crop.
 PDMP will provide an application and details of test sites which you should soon receive in a separate mailing.
-An online application is available at the PDMP website.
+An online application is available.
 Please contact us if you do not receive this application and are interested in entering into this testing program.
 At each site, 4 rows of each variety are planted in 3 replications.
 Planting will be done with a precision vacuum planter targeting a seeding rate of 34,000 seeds per acre.
-At harvest the center two rows are chopped using a McCormick® tractor equipped with a front mounted Kemper® header/chopper and a rear mounted Hege® sampler equipped with electronic scales.
+At harvest the center two rows are chopped using a McCormick® tractor equipped with a front mounted Champion® header/chopper and a rear mounted Hege® sampler equipped with electronic scales.
 Plot weight will be recorded using HarvestMaster® electronic instrumentation.
-A subsample of each plot will be bagged from the Hege® sampler and sent for analysis to Cumberland Valley Analytical Laboratory in Hagerstown, MD.
-Data will be analyzed and made available online.
+A subsample of each plot will be bagged from the Hege® sampler and sent for analysis to Cumberland Valley Analytical Laboratory in Waynesboro, PA.
+Data will be analyzed and made publically available online.

 The Pennsylvania State University corn testing program is equipped and has land resources available to conduct a limited number of contractual research projects that can generate beneficial information to you and the Pennsylvania corn industry.
 Examples are: small plot yield trials, population rate studies, fertility trials, disease evaluation, and soil compaction.
 Please let me know if we can assist in these projects.